tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Fixed issues that may cause crashes.

 **API changes:**
-- Changed how `TIMMessageOfflinePushSettings.AndroidSettings` and `TIMMessageOfflinePushSettings.IOSSettings` are constructed.
+- Changed how TIMMessageOfflinePushSettings.AndroidSettings and TIMMessageOfflinePushSettings.IOSSettings are constructed.
+For more information, see [Offline Push](https://intl.cloud.tencent.com/document/product/1047/34336)

 ## IM Android SDK 2.5.2 2017-3-1
 - Fixed the issue where the return of outgoing packets occasionally timed out (return code 6205).